 Located in the Tiergarten district of Berlin the Bellevue Palace has been the official home of the president of Germany since 1994.
 Its neoclassical design is beautiful and although it has only been the president’s residence since 1994, it was first commissioned in 1786 as a summer residence for Prince Augustus Ferdinand of Prussia.
-The surrounding area of the palace is a park which gives the area a nice green space in the city.
+The surrounding area of this Berlin building is a park which gives the area a nice green space in the city.

 Address: Spreeweg 1, 10557 Berlin, Germany

 Perhaps one of the most iconic symbols of Berlin, the Brandenburg Gate is an 18th-century neoclassical monument.
 The history of the gate dates back to the Frederick William II of Prussia who ordered the building of it on the area where the city gates once stood.
 One block north leads to the parliament building, the Bundestag.
 This monument in Berlin is the iconic symbol of the city but also one for Europe as a whole.
 It is a place where major historical events took place and are generally considered a symbol of peace and unity for Germany and Europe.